-

 ORGANIZATION: BLACK - Building Leadership And Community Knowledge

 The ideal intern should be interested in pursuing a career in social service nonprofit work.
-This position will specifically shadow the Director of Corporate Operations and serve as "right arm" by preparing for meetings, attending meetings, supporting media relations and correspondence, budget management, personnel management, etc. The Operations Intern will support the office of the Director of Operations in directing the daily operations for each corporate affiliate, initiative, community partnership, program and service.
-The Operations Intern will report to the Director of Operations, Board President and/or Chairman of the Board.
+This position will specifically shadow the Director of Operations and/or the Executive Director and serve as "right arm" by preparing for meetings, attending meetings, supporting media relations and correspondence, budget management, personnel management, etc. The Operations Intern will support the office of the Director of Operations and/or Executive Director in directing the daily operations for each corporate event, initiative, community partnership, program and service.
+The Operations Intern will report to the Director of Operations, Executive Director, Board President and/or Chairman of the Board.

 Responsibilities